colesmith54/Sorting-Visualizer/README.md

 8. Access the standard or optimized code implementation of the selected sorting algorithm.

 ## Contributing
-I welcome contributions to sort-algo!
+Contributions are welcome.
 If you have suggestions for improving the application or want to report a bug, please open an issue or submit a pull request.

 ## License
 This project is licensed under the terms of the MIT license.

+## Contact
+For questions, suggestions, or any other inquiries, please [contact me](mailto:colesmith5400@gmail.com).